Why CI/CD Matters for Full-Stack Teams

 Artifact Management & Versioning

 Immutable, signed artifacts live in a registry—npm, Docker, OCI, or language-native.
-Tags follow semantic versioning plus build metadata (e.g., 1.4.2+20250521.sha-9c3e4f
+Tags follow semantic versioning plus build metadata (e.g., 1.4.2+20250521.sha-9c3e4f).
+Promotions move the same artifact from staging to production—never rebuild.

 Deployment Strategies for Full-Stack Systems